ungoogled-software/ungoogled-chromium/README.md

 ## Getting the source code

 Users are encouraged to use [one of the tags](//github.com/Eloston/ungoogled-chromium/tags).
-The `master` branch is not guaranteed to be in a working state.
+The latest tag may not be the applicable for all platforms.
+To determine the tag to use, please see the [Status page in the Wiki](https://ungoogled-software.github.io/ungoogled-chromium-wiki/statuses).

 Tags are versioned in the following format: `{chromium_version}-{release_revision}` where